district0x/district-server-smart-contracts/README.md

 *Note* : This function needs an unlocked account for signing the transaction! <br>
 * `contract` can be one of:
   * keyword (e.g `:my-contract`)
+  * keyword of forwarder (e.g `my-contract-fwd`): If you defined `:forwards-to` in your smart-contracts definition, you can just use the key of forwarder and it'll know, that it should use ABI of contract in `:forwards-to`.
   * tuple: keyword + address, for contract at specific address (e.g `[:my-contract "0x575262e80edf7d4b39d95422f86195eb4c21bb52"]`)
   * tuple: keyword + keyword, to use ABI from first contract and address from second contract   (e.g `[:my-contract :my-other-contract]`)
 * `method` : keyword for the method name e.g. `:my-method`